Are Bank Bonuses Worth It?

 • Referral bonus: Some banks may offer referral bonuses.
 Get friends and family to sign up for a new account, and you — and maybe your referral — can earn a cash bonus.

-• Cash back bonuses: Though we often think of cash back with rewards credit cards, some banks may pay out cash back with debit card.
+• Cash back bonuses: Though we often think of cash back with rewards credit cards, some banks may pay out cash back with debit cards.
 You might get a percentage back when you make qualifying purchases.

 • Waived fees: Some bank accounts charge monthly service fees for keeping the account open.
 Often, these banks offer a way for you to have the fees waived — usually by maintaining a minimum balance, earning direct deposits, or meeting certain spending criteria.
 While you won’t earn cash, you’ll avoid paying fees; in that way, it’s like a bonus.